Chastilock/chastilock-cardgame/README.md

 // the cards here passed are the current cards.
 This allows for easier persistance of a lock. const lock = new Lock(lockConfig, cards)

+// alternatively: load the lock from an existing CardMapping (for example when loading a lock from a database) const otherLock = new Lock(lockConfig);

 // Create the game instance
 const game = new ChastilockGame(options, lock)